bstrdmax/MaxwellVantage/development-tools/DEPENDENCIES.md

 -   **React**: The core UI library for building the user interface.
 -   **React DOM**: Serves as the entry point to the DOM and for rendering React components.
 -   **Recharts**: A composable charting library built on React components, used for data visualization like the revenue chart.
+-   **Firebase Client SDK**: Used for frontend user authentication and session management.

 ## APIs & External Services

--   **Google Gemini API (`@google/genai`)**: The official SDK for interacting with Google's Gemini family of models.
-This is the core of all AI-powered features in the application.
+-   **Firebase Authentication**: Provides the backend service for user sign-up, sign-in, and session management.
+-   **Airtable API**: Used to fetch and update project and prospect data in real-time.
+-   **Google Gemini API**: The core AI service used for all generative and analytical features.
+This is accessed securely via a serverless function, not directly from the client.
 -   **Google Fonts**: Used to import the 'Inter' and 'Source Serif Pro' font families for a clean and modern typography.
--   **Picsum Photos**: Used for placeholder avatar images.

 ## Development & Build Tools

 -   **Vite**: A modern frontend build tool that provides an extremely fast development experience and bundles the application for production.
 -   **TypeScript**: Used for static typing to improve code quality and maintainability.
 -   **Tailwind CSS**: A utility-first CSS framework for rapidly building custom user interfaces.
-It is integrated into the build process via PostCSS.
--   **PostCSS**: A tool for transforming CSS with JavaScript plugins, used here for Tailwind CSS and Autoprefixer.
--   **ESLint / Prettier**: (Recommended for future setup) Linters and code formatters to enforce code style and catch errors early.
+-   **@netlify/functions**: A dev dependency that provides type definitions and tooling for developing Netlify serverless functions.
+-   **@google/genai**: The official Gemini SDK.
+It is a dependency of our serverless function and is **not** included in the client-side browser bundle.